okteto/build/README.md

 ### `global`

-When true will make the image available to everyone in your team
+When true will make the image available to everyone in your team.
+Default `false`.
 ## Example usage

 This example runs the context action and then builds and pushes an image.